abhishekbhakat/kimi-cli/README.md

 ## Installation

 Cimi is published as a Python package on PyPI.
 We highly recommend installing it with [uv](https://docs.astral.sh/uv/).
-If you have not installed uv yet, please follow the instructions [here](https://docs.astral.sh/uv/getting-started/installation/) to install it first.
+If you have not installed uv yet, please follow the [uv installation guide](https://docs.astral.sh/uv/getting-started/installation/) to install it first.

 Once uv is installed, you can install Cimi with: